Back

 • Clear tracking of all referral partners output

-Let us address the concern directly.
-AI overviews and SEO are now intertwined.
-AI overviews reduce some clicks since LLMs summarise information.
-Links are smaller and sometimes less prominent.
+Yes, AI overviews can reduce some clicks.
+LLMs summarise answers.
+Links are sometimes smaller and less prominent.
+However:

 • Impressions remain strong

-• High intent users still click through
+• High intent queries still generate engagement

-Industry data shows that on average over 50 percent of SME website traffic still comes from organic search. (source)
+On average, over 50 percent of SME website traffic still comes from organic search. (source)

-In some sectors, businesses that rank strongly generate >70 percent of revenue or traffic from SEO. (source)
+In some sectors, businesses that rank strongly generate more than 70 percent of revenue or traffic from SEO. (source)

 SEO vs Paid ads for professional services